traefik/hub/api-management/1-getting-started/README.md

 ## Manage an API with Traefik Hub

-Now, let's try to manage it with Traefik Hub using `API` and `APIAccess` resources:
+Let's try to manage the weather API with Traefik Hub using `API` and `APIAccess` resources:

 ```yaml
 ---